Asthma is a chronic condition that can’t be cured, but it can be managed with treatment

 Tests that show whether you need asthma treatment include spirometry and peak flow tests

 Long-term asthma treatment can involve preventer inhalers to help improve your lung function and avoid asthma attacks

 Short-term asthma treatments like reliever inhalers are used when you get asthma symptoms

 Side effects of asthma treatment are not very common because the medication mostly affects your lungs directly

 Asthma treatment includes lifestyle changes as well as medications, such as quitting smoking or practicing breathing techniques

 What are the symptoms?

 Symptoms of asthma include wheezing (a whistling sound when you breath), coughing, difficulty breathing, and a tight chest.
 If your symptoms seem to be worse during the night, speak to your doctor as this can be a sign that your condition is getting worse or that your asthma treatment needs to be changed to manage it better.

 Which types of asthma treatments are there?

 When the symptoms get very bad, that’s known as an asthma attack.
 During an asthma attack, the chest tightens and the person fights to catch their breath.
 For most people, severe asthma attacks build over the course of between 6 and 48 hours, but some people may find that their attacks develop rapidly and without a warning.
 Severe attacks can be fatal and require immediate hospital treatment.
-In the case of a very severe asthma attack, call 999.
+In the case of a severe asthma attack, call 999.

 Treatment for acute asthma attacks

 Causes of asthma

 Asthma attacks often happen in response to certain asthmatic triggers, like dust, pollen, cigarette smoke and animal fur.
 In some cases, asthma attacks are less predictable and can be caused by anxiety and stress, exercise, coughing and laughing.
 Other triggers include:

 - airway and chest infections